Overview

 A conflict of interest exists when you or a member of your immediate family benefit financially, either directly or indirectly, from your employment in a way other than your compensation and benefits paid by New York Tech.
 A conflict of interest may also exist if you engage in any activity that adversely influences your judgment in the performance of your job duties.
 It is against New York Tech policy for students to work in the same department or office as a relative, including spouses, fathers, mothers, guardians, sons, daughters, cousins, and grandparents.

-Upon discovering a conflict of interest or the appearance of a conflict of interest, the employee must notify the Assistant Director of Student Employment in writing.
-Unless the Assistant Director of Student Employment determines that the conflict is not real or is too insubstantial to merit further consideration, the employee must either eliminate the conflict of interest or refrain from all discussion and approval of the subject of the conflict as directed by the Associate Provost, Educational Innovation/Director, CTL.
+Upon discovering a conflict of interest or the appearance of a conflict of interest, the employee must notify the Associate Director of Student Employment in writing.
+Unless the Associate Director of Student Employment determines that the conflict is not real or is too insubstantial to merit further consideration, the employee must either resolve the conflict at hand or refrain from all discussion and approval of the subject of the conflict as directed by the Associate Provost, Educational Innovation / Director, CTL.
 All employees are required to follow the guidelines prescribed above.
-If clarification of the guidelines is required, employees are encouraged to consult with the Assistant Director of Student Employment.
-Supervisors requiring further clarification may contact Student Employment.
+If clarification of the guidelines is required, employees are encouraged to consult with the Associate Director of Student Employment.
+Managers requiring further clarification may contact Student Employment.

 Confidentiality